oorrwullie/audioSlave/README.md

 ```

 This will:

-- Build the `audioSlave` binary
+- Build the `audioSlave`, `lockscreen-watcher`, and `dac-checker` binaries
-- Move it to `/usr/local/bin/`
+- Install them into `/usr/local/bin`
-- Set up the configuration folder `/usr/local/etc/audioSlave/`
+- Copy the LaunchAgent to `~/Library/LaunchAgents`
-- Install and load the LaunchAgent
+- Install the log rotation config to `/etc/newsyslog.d/`
+- Create a log directory at `/tmp/audioSlave-logs/`

 ---